crystal-lang/crystal-book/docs/tutorials/01_basics/04_strings.md

 ## Substitution

-In a very similar manner, we can alter a string.
+In a very similar manner, we can modify a string.
 Let's make sure we properly greet Crystal and nothing else.
 Instead of accessing a substring, we call `#sub`.
 The first argument is again a range to indicate the location that gets replaced by the value of the second argument.